100 Amp vs. 200 Amp Panel: Boosting Your Home’s Electrical Performance

 Factors Influencing Home Electrical Demands

-Several key factors will influence your home's electrical demands.
+Several key factors, including your home amperage needs, will influence your home’s electrical demands.
 Understanding these elements helps in choosing the correct panel size.
 Home size, appliance usage, and lifestyle all play pivotal roles.

-Larger homes typically require a 200 amp power panel or 200 amp service to meet increasing electrical demands.
+Larger homes typically require a higher capacity of electrical service.
+Particularly, a 200 amp power panel or 200 amp service to meet increasing electrical demands.
 Additional space often means more circuits for lighting, HVAC, and appliances.
+When planning new construction or major renovations, it's important to consider the appropriate electrical panel size to ensure your system can handle future needs.
 Key considerations include:

 Total square footage